top of page

 The Aube: Why Champagne’s Wild & Rebellious South is Stealing the Spotlight

 If your understanding of Champagne ends at the chalky slopes of Épernay and the stately maisons of Reims, it’s time to look further south.
 The Aube, long considered the wild, Pinot-driven ugly cousin of the region, has remained in the shadows for much of Champagne’s modern history.
 For decades, the grandes maisons discreetly sourced fruit from its bucolic hillsides south of Troyes, while rarely acknowledging its origin.
-The reason?
 The Aube was considered second-tier; useful, but not worthy of celebration.
-Only recently have producers begun to speak openly about the region’s contributions, and to recognise its wines for what they are: essential, expressive, and entirely deserving of their place at the table.
+The wines are now recognised for what they are: essential, expressive, and entirely deserving of their place at the table.

 The Region Champagne Tried to Erase

 The Aube’s viticultural legacy goes all the way back to the 5th century.
-In 451 AD, the Battle of the Catalaunian Plains saw Attila the Hun defeated near Troyes; this marked a turning point in Western Europe’s political stability, and the region's relative safety from further invasions helped create the conditions for monastic life to flourish.
+In 451 AD, the Battle of the Catalaunian Plains saw Attila the Hun defeated near Troyes, a moment that stabilised the region and allowed monastic life to flourish.
 Later, in the 12th century, Saint Bernard de Clairvaux established the Abbey of Clairvaux near Bar-sur-Aube.
 His Cistercian monks played an essential role in the development of viticulture across France, including the construction of the cellars now used by Drappier in Urville.

 The vignerons of the Aube responded in a way that is both culturally and historically French: they revolted!
 The riots of 1911 were a direct response to this institutional slight, and the scenes were dramatic: cellars destroyed, wine shops set on fire, and strikes of all vineyard workers.
 Tension rose until 10,000 troops were sent from Paris to break up the riots.
 After such unrest, the region was classified as “Champagne deuxième zone”, permitted to grow grapes, but effectively treated as a supplier to the more ‘noble’ north.
 In 1927, the Aube was finally reinstated within the full Champagne appellation.
-But the legacy of that exclusion lingers - and it informs the fierce pride, and independence, that continues to define the region today.
+That legacy still informs the region’s fierce independence.

 Pinot, and all the Grapes You Forgot Existed

 The Aube is defined by Pinot Noir, which accounts for nearly 85% of plantings.
-The grape thrives in the region’s Kimmeridgian limestone and clay soils, delivering wines that are expressive, structured, and generously ripe, often with a broader, more vinous texture than their northern counterparts.
-Strangely enough this vinous nature was equally found in the Gamay wines planted in the Aube in the past.
-Post war, it was believed that the region's climate was better to suited to the high yielding Beaujolais grape, but André Drappier was one of the few who were convinced Pinot was much more elegant and would thrive.
-It was not long until all the producers followed suit and the last Gamay vines were uprooted in the 1970s.
+The grape thrives in Kimmeridgian limestone and clay, delivering structured, vinous wines often broader than their northern counterparts.
+This vinous nature was equally found in the Gamay wines planted in the Aube in the past.
+Post-war, the climate was considered better suited to the high-yielding Beaujolais grape, but André Drappier was one of the few convinced Pinot was much more elegant and would thrive.
+It was not long until all the producers followed suit and most Gamay was uprooted by the 1970s.

 Hélene Beaugrand and son planting Pinot Blanc in Montgueux in April 2024.